responsible-ai-collaborative/aiid/prismicCustomTypes.md

     "title": {
       "type": "Text",
       "config": {
-        "label": "Title"
+        "label": "Title",
-      }
+        "placeholder": "The title will appear at the top of your document" }
     },
     "language": {
       "type": "Text",
       "config": {
         "label": "Language",
-        "placeholder": "en es or fr"
+        "placeholder": "en, es or fr"
       }
     },
     "slug": {
       "type": "Text",
       "config": {
         "label": "Slug",
-        "placeholder": "Path to your doc.
-Example: /about" }
+        "placeholder": "Path where your document leaves.
+Must start with \"/\".
+For example: /contact" }
     },
     "metatitle": {
       "type": "Text",
       "config": {
-        "label": "metaTitle"
+        "label": "metaTitle",
+        "placeholder": "The metatitle of your page"
       }
     },
     "metadescription": {
       "type": "Text",
       "config": {
-        "label": "metaDescription"
+        "label": "metaDescription",
-      }
+        "placeholder": "The meta description of your page" }
     },
     "aitranslated": {
       "type": "Boolean",
       "config": {
-        "placeholder_false": "Doc is its original language",
-        "placeholder_true": "Doc is translated",
         "default_value": false,
         "label": "aiTranslated"
       }